2024 Copper CRM Review: Balancing Pros, Cons & Pricing

 Another reason why Copper is a great pick is that there are no hidden costs.
 Its pricing starts at $25 per user per month, no more, no less.
 Everything you need is already built-in, which is a big relief knowing you don't have to hire developers for add-ons or incorporating integrations.

 Moreover, Copper can be helpful in several different industries.
 It caters to solo entrepreneurs, startups, small businesses, growing medium-size businesses, and fast-moving enterprises.
-There's a plan for software companies, digital and creative agencies, consulting companies, and real estate companies.
+There's a plan for software companies, digital and creative agencies, consulting companies, real estate companies, and it’s even one of the best hotel CRM software available.

 To top it off, it comes packed with all the features you would need to close deals.
 There's workflow automation, contact management, pipeline management, integrations with all kinds of apps, analytics tools, and more.